Accessibility Statement

 Why is my cat always hungry?

 Have you ever wondered, “why does my cat eat so much?”
 You’re not alone.
-However, if your cat generally appears ravenous and is often begging for food, you may want to make an appointment with your veterinarian to rule out any medical conditions.
-For example, an increase in appetite could indicate hyperthyroidism.
+However, if your cat is suddenly hungrier than usual, or generally seems ravenous and begs for food, you may want to make an appointment with your veterinarian to rule out any medical conditions.

+An increase in appetite could indicate hyperthyroidism.
 If your cat eats ravenously despite weight loss, then they could be experiencing hyperthyroidism.
 When the thyroid gland produces too much thyroid hormone, it results in an overstimulated, hyperactive metabolism.
 You may see your cat drinking more than usual, as well.
 If you notice these symptoms, make an appointment with your vet as soon as possible.

 Left untreated, hyperthyroidism can lead to high blood pressure, congestive heart failure, blindness, seizures, or even sudden death.